 The Court generally assumes jurisdiction over the substantive claim, following an arrest.
-However, it is possible to arrest to obtain security for a foreign arbitration proceedings (ongoing or anticipated), and it is the obligation of the arresting party to indicate that fact in the supporting affidavit, as otherwise there might be complications when applying for a stay of proceedings.
-Following provision of adequate security, the vessel can be released, and the action stayed in favour of the local/foreign arbitration.
+However, it is possible to arrest to obtain security for a foreign arbitration proceedings (ongoing or anticipated), and it is the obligation of the arresting claimant to identify any relevant dispute clauses for the court's attention and to explain any ongoing or intended proceedings in the affidavit supporting the application for the warrant of arrest.
+Following provision of adequate security such as a P&I club letter of undertaking or payment into court, the vessel can be released, and the action stayed in favour of the local/foreign arbitration proceedings.

-An application will have to be put into court for the release of the ship, and certain documents (as set out in Order 70 of the Singapore Rules of Court) will have to be filed.
-The arresting Plaintiff's counsel will also have to attend in court to have the application heard.
-Once the court approves the release, notification of the release and copies of the release papers may be given to the ship's agents and/or counsel for the arrested party.
+An application will have to be put into court for the release of the ship.
+The arresting claimant's counsel will also have to conduct a caveat search to ensure that no caveats have been filed against the release of the vessel and attend in court to have the application heard.
+Once the court approves the release, notification of the release and copies of the release papers may be given to the ship's agents and/or counsel for defendant.
 There is no need to serve the release papers on the vessel.